DuckySoLucky/hypixel-discord-chat-bridge/README.md

 #### Bot

-The `bot` section contains configuration options for the bot, including the `prefix`, `messageFormat`, and `messageRepeatBypassLength`.
+The `bot` section contains configuration options for the minecraft bot, including the `prefix`, `messageFormat`, and `messageRepeatBypassLength`.

 The prefix option determines the command prefix used for minecraft commands.
 By default, this is set to `!`.